 Potholes/other road hazards

-As we all know Britain’s roads are known for not always being in the best of conditions.
-Therefore letting fellow riders aware of any upcoming hazard is fundamental to the safety of the group.
+As we all know, poor road surfaces exists wherever you live in the world.
+Making fellow riders aware of any upcoming hazard is fundamental to the safety of the group.

 This could range from a pothole or a rock intruding on the expected route, if you can see an obstruction up the road, clearly point down to the hazard and warn the group of riders verbally.